df15h-moddable/df15h-ce-public/docs/es5/3_configure/tools/why.md

 Q : Why do we need _all_ of these tools?
 Surely some are _optional_, right?

-A : Most if not all of these tools are fairly essential.
+A : Most if not all of these tools are essential.
 Here's why ....

 - BethINI : One of its edits is the one that enables the engine to _load mods_.
 - BodySlide : Many outfit mods are NOT packaged with default meshes.
 Without BodySlide, you see _nothing_.